-- Enrollment booths are set up during student drop off, student pick up and during lunch time assemblies. - The LEA site administrators and classroom teachers make class presentation opportunities to the program. - Enrollment booths are set up during school registration events. - Messages for the expanded learning/after school program are included in the "all call" messaging system that goes out to all the students enrolled in each school. - An enrollment application is included in the school's registration packet, and enrollment opportunities are promoted on the LEA and school websites.
+- Enrollment booths are set up during orientations, open house, family conferences, student drop off, student pick up and during lunch time assemblies. - The LEA site administrators and classroom teachers make class presentation opportunities to the program. - Enrollment booths are set up during school registration events. - Messages for the expanded learning/after school program are included in the "all call" messaging system that goes out to all the students enrolled in each school. - An enrollment application is included in the school's registration packet, and enrollment opportunities are promoted on the LEA and school websites.